AKROGIS/PDS-Data-Management/README.md

 [IDLE](https://en.wikipedia.org/wiki/IDLE) application,
 with the
 [Python extension to VS Code](https://code.visualstudio.com/docs/languages/python), or any other Python execution environment.
+All scripts work with Python 2.7 and most will also work with Python 3.
+The "obsolete" scripts in `ifsar_scripts` and `misc-reorg-scripts` have not been tested with Python 3, but the others have been.

 ### SQL Scripts